Oikio/clean-architecture-fe/readme.md

 Pure functions, which can be grouped and used across the project

 # TODO:
 !
-Update recompose for RxJS6 ASAP: https://github.com/acdlite/recompose/pull/660
+Update recompose for RxJS6 ASAP: https://github.com/acdlite/recompose/pull/660 (fix for now to use "fromESObservable: _rxjs2.from," in node_modules/recompose/rxjsObservableConfig.js)
-?
-Add tools for useCases filtering
-Add proper logging tools  (Fix issue with double dispatching?)
-Fix HMR for RxJS and react (https://github.com/gaearon/react-hot-loader  ?)
+!
+Fix HMR for RxJS and react.
+Waiting for update for react-hot-loader
-Add state, usCases and enhancers factories
+Add state, useCases and enhancers factories
 Decide how dependant useCases should work with each other
 Think about combined state streams without business logic
 Create a real simple app (form, filtering, complex state)